Skip to Content

 Diabetes.

-Being diagnosed with a chronic disease can feel overwhelming, but as ThedaCare patient Jay Hoffman proved, simple lifestyle challenges can make a significant impact on your ability to manage – or even reverse – your condition.
+Living with a chronic disease can feel overwhelming.
+But as ThedaCare patient Jay Hoffman proved, simple lifestyle changes can profoundly impact your ability to manage or reverse your condition.
 Having been diagnosed with multiple chronic diseases, he took his health into his own hands and altered the course of his future for the better.

 A Series of Troubling News

-When Jay Hoffman was diagnosed with type 2 diabetes nearly 30 years ago, he was relatively unphased.
+When Jay Hoffman was diagnosed with type 2 diabetes nearly 30 years ago, he was relatively unfazed.

-“It didn’t hit me right away about the long-term effects,” said Hoffman.
+“It didn’t hit me right away about the long-term effects,” Jay says.
 “I was young and wasn’t thinking ahead to what it would look like as I became more sedentary.”

 It didn’t hit me right away … I was young and wasn’t thinking ahead.